MicrosoftDocs/minecraft-creator/creator/Documents/BehaviorPack.md

 ![Image of resource pack manifest.json header UUID duplicated in behavior pack dependencies section](Media/BehaviorPack/manifest_UUID_dependency.png)

-## Create the Entities Folder and Have a Cow
+## Create the Entities Folder and Make it Have a Cow

 Every entity's behaviors are defined in its own JSON file that lives inside the code that makes Minecraft work.
 You're going to create a new cow behavior file that Minecraft will use instead of its usual "vanilla" one.